Factsheet: Managing Disputes About Medical Treatment Decision-Making

 End of life decision-making can be challenging for everyone involved in a person’s care, and sometimes disagreements can arise.
 This factsheet explores what legal and other avenues are available to manage conflict that arises in aged care about medical treatment decision-making.
 It focuses on managing disputes between health professionals (or aged care workers) and a person (or their families).
-It does not address disputes between health professionals or aged care workers.

 Clarifying the law

 This factsheet explains:

 - How disputes can be resolved within aged care

 - If a dispute cannot be resolved, what legal avenues are available

 - The role of Public Advocates and Public Guardians, tribunals and courts in medical treatment disputes

 As a person nears the end of their life, disagreements sometimes occur about their medical treatment.
 In aged care, these disputes generally arise when there is disagreement between an aged care worker (or health professional) and a person (or, if the person lacks capacity, their family or substitute decision-maker) about a medical treatment decision.